 Rivals for the GX include vehicles such as the Jeep Grand Cherokee, Land Rover LR4 and Volkswagen Touareg.

 With its truck-type platform, the Lexus GX has been relegated to niche product status, as buyers continue to move toward more car-like crossover SUVs.
 For that reason, the GX sells in lower volumes than the perennial best-selling Lexus RX—but it remains a popular vehicle.

 For 2017, the GX adds a new appearance package as an option.

 MORE: Read our 2017 Lexus GX review

-Lexus GX History
+The new Lexus GX

-Soon after the 2010 launch of the second generation GX, Consumer Reportshit the truck with a rare "Do Not Buy" warning.
-The luxury truck's stability-control system didn't perform as expected during emergency maneuvers, producing heavy oversteer in certain situations.
+Soon after the launch of the second-generation GX, Consumer Reports hit the truck with a rare "Do Not Buy" warning.
+In testing, the publication found that the vehicle's stability-control system didn't perform as expected during emergency maneuvers, producing heavy oversteer in certain situations.
 Toyota later discovered a flaw in the stability-control programming and issued a fix for the GX, which led the magazine to lift its embargo.

 The Lexus GX 460 was lightly refreshed for 2012, with additional chrome accents and body cladding, plus a new wheel finish in high gloss.
 Other changes through the 2016 model year have been minimal—save for the refreshed front end, which in 2014 adopted the Lexus family's spindle grille.

 The GX is one of the Lexus brand's two truly off-road-capable SUVs, and its rugged hardware is paired with luxury trappings to create something that's capable off-highway but keeps occupants comfortable wherever it goes.